mevdschee/php-crud-api/README.md

 - "joinLimits.records": The maximum number of records returned for a joined entity ("1000")
 - "customization.beforeHandler": Handler to implement request customization ("")
 - "customization.afterHandler": Handler to implement response customization ("")
+- "xml.objectElement": The XML element name to use for objects ("object")

 If you don't specify these parameters in the configuration, then the default values (between brackets) are used.